joakimbeng/react-native-version/README.md

 $ yarn add react-native-version --dev
 ```

-Hook into the "version" or "postversion" npm script in your app's package.json:
+Add it in your app's package.json:

 ```diff
 {